ethaeral/ChatGQT/_posts/_notes/2023-07-20-TimeSeries.md

 ### Serial Correlation
 - When residuals errors of TS models are correlated to each other
 - Stationarity TS are serially uncorrelated, if there is correlation there type 1 errors will occur
+### Order Estimation
+1. Divide the data, build multiple models with different orders and compare their error
+2. Adding penalty to the model's complexity.
+Models are scored both on their performance on the training dataset and based on the complexity of of the model.
+    - Model performance: How well a candidate model has performed  on the the training dataset?
+    - How complicated the trained candidate model is after training Some techniques are AIC, Akaike Information Criterion and MDL, Minimum Description Length
 ### Auto Correlation Function (ACF) and Serial Correlation
 - ACF plot is a bar chart of coefficients of correlation between the time series and lagged values
 - Given $y$ is value and $t$ is time, then the correlation between $y^(t)$ and $y^(t-1)$ is lag